-(h) Any cash Collateral (other than Korean Won) is denominated in a freely convertible currency and is held in an account under the control of the Secured Party maintained in Korea or, if located outside of Korea, in the
+(H) Any cash Collateral (other than Korean Won) is denominated in a freely convertible currency and is held in an account under the control of the Secured Party maintained in Korea or, if located outside of Korea, in the jurisdiction of the relevant currency (or, in the case of euros, in any Member State of the European Union that has adopted the euro).

-- jurisdiction of the relevant currency (or, in the case of euros, in any Member State of the European Union that has adopted the euro). - (i) Pursuant to the terms and conditions of the Master Agreement, the Security Collateral Provider enters into a number of Transactions with the Secured Party.
-Such Transactions include any or all of the transactions described in Appendix A. Under the terms of each Security Document or Korean Annex, the security interest created in the relevant Collateral secures the Obligations of the Security Collateral Provider arising under the Master Agreement as a whole, including the net amount, if any, that would be due from the Security Collateral Provider under Section 6(e) of the Master Agreement if an Early Termination Date were designated or deemed to occur as a result of an Event of Default in respect of the Security Collateral Provider. - (j) In the case of Questions 12 to 16 below, after entering into the Transactions and prior to the maturity thereof, an Event of Default or Specified Condition exists and is continuing with respect to the Pledgor in the case of the 1994 NY Annex, or a Relevant Event or Specified Condition exists and is continuing with respect to the Chargor in the case of the Deed, an Event of Default or Specified Condition exists and is continuing with respect to the Collateral Provider in the case of the Korean Annex, and/or, in either case, an Early Termination Date has occurred or been designated as a result thereof (however, an insolvency proceeding has not been instituted, which is addressed separately in assumption (k) and Questions 17 to 21 below). - (k) In the case of Questions 17 to 21 below, an Event of Default under Section 5(a)(vii) of the Master Agreement with respect to the Security Collateral Provider has occurred and a formal bankruptcy, insolvency, liquidation, reorganization, administration or comparable proceeding (collectively, the "insolvency") has been instituted by or against the Security Collateral Provider. - (l) The Eligible Collateral consisting of Korean Collateral shall include the following: - (i) Korean securities ("Korean Securities") that are denominated in Korean Won (a) in the form of certificated securities that are physically held or registered in Korea; (b) any dematerialized securities directly held and registered in Korea; and (c) any intermediated securities held through an intermediary located in Korea; and - (ii) any Korean Won in cash ("Korean Won", together with Korean Securities, the "Korean Collateral").
+- (I) Pursuant to the terms and conditions of the Master Agreement, the Security Collateral Provider enters into a number of Transactions with the Secured Party.
+Such Transactions include any or all of the transactions described in Appendix A. Under the terms of each Security Document or 2014 Korean Annex, the security interest created in the relevant Collateral secures the Obligations of the Security Collateral Provider arising under the Master Agreement as a whole, including the net amount, if any, that would be due from the Security Collateral Provider under Section 6(e) of the Master Agreement if an Early Termination Date were designated or deemed to occur as a result of an Event of Default in respect of the Security Collateral Provider. - (J) In the case of Questions 12 to 16 below, after entering into the Transactions and prior to the maturity thereof, an Event of Default or Specified Condition exists and is continuing with respect to the Pledgor in the case of the 1994 NY Annex, or a Relevant Event or Specified Condition exists and is continuing with respect to the Chargor in the case of the Deed, an Event of Default or Specified Condition exists and is continuing with respect to the Chargor in the case of the Deed, an Event of Default or Specified Condition exists and is continuing with respect to the Collateral Provider in the case of the 2014 Korean Annex, and/or, in either case, an Early Termination Date has occurred or been designated as a result thereof (however, an insolvency proceeding has not been instituted, which is addressed separately in assumption (K) and Questions 17 to 21 below). - (K) In the case of Questions 17 to 21 below, an Event of Default under Section 5(a)(vii) of the Master Agreement with respect to the Security Collateral Provider has occurred and a formal bankruptcy, insolvency, liquidation, reorganization, administration or comparable proceeding (collectively, the "insolvency") has been instituted by or against the Security Collateral Provider. - (L) The Eligible Collateral consisting of Korean Collateral (as defined below) shall include the following: - securities that are denominated in Korean Won (a) in the form of certificated securities that are physically held or registered in Korea; (b) any dematerialized securities directly held and registered in Korea; and (c) any intermediated securities held through an Intermediary located in Korea (collectively, "Korean Securities"); and - (ii) any Korean Won in cash ("Korean Won", together with Korean Securities, the "Korean Collateral").

-For purposes of Part 1 of our memorandum, Korean Collateral will be provided in the form of Pledging Collateral under the Korean Annex.
+For purposes of Part 1 of our memorandum, Korean Collateral will be provided in the form of Pledging Collateral under the 2014 Korean Annex.